 House Flippers Should Be Prepared for Longer Turnaround Times

-Due to possible delays related to construction material supply chain issues, fix and flip investors should be prepared for possible delays in their project turnaround times —and there may be other Covid-19 related delays as well.
+Due to possible delays related to construction material supply chain issues, fix and flip investors should be prepared for possible delays in their project turnaround times —and there may be other Covid-19 related delays with your house flips as well.
 For example, home buyers will most likely be finding and touring your house flip via an online portal.
 Waiting for buyers to navigate these new online house hunting norms may add a few weeks of holding costs to your projects.

 Having a plan B in place in case there are construction delays, or home sales are a bit slower than normal, is essential, but in many markets around the country, fix and flip investors who are able to wait a little longer for buyers to find their flipped houses are poised to provide much needed relief to eager home buyers while earning a good return on their fix and flip investments.